For school leaders who want a modern alternative to support their student cellphone policy, meet The Commons App.

-By combining behavioral economics, distraction-blocking technology, and an integrated digital citizenship curriculum, The Commons helps students build the focus and self-regulation skills they’ll carry well beyond the school day.
+We combine our patented technology and an integrated digital citizenship curriculum to support students in building self-regulation skills they’ll carry beyond the school day.

 Community thrives where distractions don’t.